3FEmotionResearch/AffectGPT/OV-MER/README.md

 ## 📑 Citation

-If you find AffectGPT useful for your research and applications, please cite using this BibTeX:
+If you find OV-MER useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @article{lian2024ov,
   title={OV-MER: Towards Open-Vocabulary Multimodal Emotion Recognition},